CALLING ALL ADVENTURERS!

 Myrtle Rust

-Myrtle Rust, a troublesome fungal disease that affects myrtle plants in New Zealand like pōhutukawa and rātā, mānuka and kānuka, ramarama and swamp maire and exotic plants like feijoa has spread across the North Island and the top of the South Island.
+Myrtle Rust, a troublesome fungal disease that affects myrtle plants in New Zealand like pōhutukawa and rātā, mānuka and kānuka, ramarama and swamp maire, and exotic plants like feijoa has spread across the North Island and the top of the South Island.

 Status in NZ: